 We are always very happy to advise our guests on which routes to do.
 Whether you have young children with you or have family members who might prefer level walks we can advise where best to go.

-There are just 214 Wainwright peaks.
-If you prefer to walk with a group then this can be arranged via Keswick Rambles.
+You may be on a mission to complete all 214 peaks mentioned by Wainwright in the 7 volumes of his “Pictorial Guides to the Lakeland Fells”.
+If you prefer to walk with a group then this can also be arranged via Keswick Rambles.
 The Happy Hiker website gives various walking routes, GPS downloads and advice on walking issues.
 On a more serious note the weather in the Lakes can change very quickly – there is advice on walking in the Lakes on the website for the Lake District National Park and for the Keswick Mountain Rescue Team.

 Houses and Gardens

-There are three of Wordsworth’s lake district homes that you can visit – Wordsworth House in Cockermouth and Dove Cottage at Grasmere are both National Trust properties while Rydal Mount in Rydal village is privately owned.
+You can visit all four of Wordsworth’s lake district homes – Wordsworth House in Cockermouth and Dove Cottage at Grasmere are both National Trust properties while Rydal Mount in Rydal village is privately owned.
+Allan Bank at Grasmere is a National Trust property.
 All give an insight into a different aspect of Wordsworth’s life.
 We especially like the gardens at Rydal Mount.

 Mirehouse near Bassenthwaite makes an interesting afternoon visit – the house has been occupied as a family home since 1666 and Wordsworth, Tennyson, Southey, Carlyle and Constable were all friends of the family.